 The process of finding an internship is a tough one, especially for a college student who wants to gain experience.
-In an economy where most people are struggling to find work, an internship can be one of the most valuable investments you can make in yourself, your future career and your future financial success.
+In an economy where most people are struggling to find work, a digital marketing agency internship can be one of the most valuable investments you can make in yourself, your future career and your future financial success.
 Offering supervised, practical training, internships lead to the bolstering of your resume as well as invaluable exposure to work culture.

 At a time when I was looking to explore different career paths in business, UT Dallas gave me the opportunity to pursue a 4-day externship at WrightIMC.
 If you’re not familiar with the term “externship,” it’s just a fancy way of saying “job-shadowing.”
 Based on my experience, externships are great for helping define a student’s goal or solidifying his career path.
 So, if you are ever given the opportunity, I say jump on it.

-Are you looking for an opportunity to pursue an internship in online marketing, or do you want to develop skills that will help you become a jack-of-all-trades marketer and guarantee earning potential for your future?
+Are you looking for an opportunity to pursue a digital marketing agency internship in online marketing, or do you want to develop skills that will help you become a jack-of-all-trades marketer and guarantee earning potential for your future?
 Then WrightIMC is for you.

 My first day as an extern at WrightIMC really highlighted the word that keeps the wheels spinning for this company: creativity.
 We were given the task of coming up with a creative visual or video that exposed potential interns to what WrightIMC had to offer.
 My group and I, at a loss for where to start, were left brainstorming to come up with ideas for the video project we had collaboratively decided on.